zioan/pp2_bookmarks/README.md

 ## Key Functionalities

-- **Custom DOM Cache**:The Bookmark Manager utilizes a custom DOMCache object for caching DOM elements, improving performance by reducing repetitive code in retrieving elements from the document.
+- **Custom DOM Cache**: The Bookmark Manager utilizes a custom DOMCache object for caching DOM elements, improving performance by reducing repetitive code in retrieving elements from the document.
 This object enhances maintainability and readability while optimizing the application's efficiency.

-- **Search Functionality**: The Bookmark Manager features a robust search functionality, allowing users to quickly find bookmarks by title.
+- **Search Functionality**: The Bookmark Manager features a search functionality, allowing users to quickly find bookmarks by title.
 Search results are dynamically updated as users type their query, providing real-time feedback and enhancing usability.

 - **Local Storage Integration**: Bookmark data is securely stored locally in the user's browser using the localStorage API.
 This integration enables data persistence across sessions, ensuring that users' bookmarks are retained even after closing and reopening the application.

 - **URL Validation and Feedback**: During bookmark creation or update, the application validates the URL to ensure it is correctly formatted and functional.
-Users receive immediate feedback and warning messages if the URL is incorrect or if any fields are left empty, enhancing data integrity and user experience.
+Users receive immediate feedback if the URL is incorrect or if any fields are left empty, enhancing data integrity and user experience.
 A visual feedback icon indicate successful operations.

 ## Manual Testing and Validation